Delta and Dawn: Return to the sea

 On May 20, after languishing for six days in the Sacramento Deep Water Ship Channel, the whales finally started moving.
 They were spotted the next day about 20 mi downstream, just upriver from Rio Vista, where they lingered for several days, seemingly hesitant to pass under the Rio Vista Bridge.
 On May 27 they were on the move again and were spotted the next day another 20 mi downstream in the saltier waters of Suisun Bay, just 40 mi or so from the ocean, but again their circling movements seemed to indicate a reluctance to pass beneath a bridge, actually a trio of bridges this time at Benicia.
 On May 29, however, they again moved quickly, passing under the Benicia Bridge in the morning and swimming through the Carquinez Strait and past yet another pair of bridges.
 By late afternoon they had continued through San Pablo Bay and were circling just beyond the Richmond-San Rafael Bridge near Tiburon.
 They were last spotted at sunset that night, within 10 mi of the Golden Gate Bridge and the open ocean beyond.

 Naming convention

 A small controversy arose over what to call the whales as soon as they were spotted far enough upriver to warrant significant attention.
 Besides being called "the Wayward Whales," they were also dubbed "Momma" and "Baby", "Rio" and "Vista", and "Delta" and "Dawn" (for the Sacramento-San Joaquin River Delta and the 1970s song "Delta Dawn").
 California's Lieutenant Governor, John Garamendi, was the one to bestow the last pair of names upon the whales.
 Their names were inspired by local media contests throughout the region.

 Legacy

-The story of the wayward whales inspired Stefanie Cruz, a news anchor for Sacramento-based television station KOVR, to write a children's book based on the tale, Delta & Dawn: Mother and Baby Whales' Journey, which was released November 2007.
+The story of the wayward whales inspired Stefanie Cruz, a news anchor for Sacramento-based television station KOVR, to write a children's book based on the tale, Delta & Dawn: Mother and Baby Whales' Journey, which was released in November 2007.
 The whales were also parodied by a cartoon.